PaloAltoNetworks/prisma-cloud-docs/api/descriptions/audits/runtime_log-inspection_download_get.md

-Twistlock can provide audits for log inspection checks that are configured under host runtime rules.
+Prisma Cloud Compute can provide audits for log inspection checks that are configured under host runtime rules.

 The following example uses basic auth to download these audits: